Takashiidobe/notes/src/books/deep-work.md

 ## Rule 3: Quit Social Media

-- Don\'t believe in the \"Any Benefit\" approach to tooling.
+- Don't believe in the "Any Benefit" approach to tooling.

 - The Any Benefit approach to tooling believes that you should adopt any tool that has any positive.